ianb821/IBActionSheet/README.md

  - On iPad, it follows the iPhone style UIActionSheet instead of the iPad one.
 I personally prefer this behavior, but if there is a demand, I'm happy to make it follow the UIActionSheet behavior for iPad, just let me know!

  - IBActionSheet doesn't lock orientation as UIActionSheet does.
+I haven't found an elegant solution to this just yet.
 You can use the actionSheet.visible property to lock it yourself, or you call:

 ```
   [actionSheet rotateToCurrentOrientation];